ronen567/just-the-docs/docs/forward-propogation.md

 Based on the network exapmple of Figure 1, this section presents the forwarding equations of each of the 5 layers, where the input of layer l is the output of layer l-1, for l=2-5.
 Note that the subscripts and superscript conventions are as the following:
 - Superscript index in square brackets: Layer index
-- Subscript index: Neuron index within the layer
+- Subscript index: node index within the layer
-- 2 Subscripts (used for weights indexing): First index is the source Neuron index, and second index is of the destination Neuron.
+- 2 Subscripts (used for weights indexing): First index is the source node index, and second index is of the destination node.

 The goal of this detailed description is to give a detailed forwarding example, with a detailed notations of all the parameters involved and their assigned indices.

-So here are the 5 layers equations, listed within the cascaded neurons' sketches:
+So here are the 5 layers equations, listed within the cascaded nodes' sketches: